weng-yue/handytrack/README.md

 * **Dataset Folder** → choose the folder containing your `.tif` images.
 * **Track Folder** → choose the folder where CSV files will be saved.
+* **Sample Dataset** → if no dataset is available, a sample dataset titled 'xy-sample' is available.

 The main window will then open.